padrino/padrino-framework/guides/3rd-party-plugins.md

 ---
-:author: Foo Bar
+date: 2013-04-16
+author: Ortuna
+email: ortuna@gmail.com
-:title: 3rd Party Plugins
+title: 3rd Party Plugins
 ---
 Padrino is a modular framework.
 As such, you can leverage other libraries such as Sinatra libraries which complement Padrino quite well.

-h2.
-Rendering JSON with sinatra-contrib
+##Rendering JSON with sinatra-contrib

 First you must reference ["sinatra-contrib":https://github.com/sinatra/sinatra-contrib] in your Gemfile: